 2. Go 4K if you can

 For the best picture quality, a 4K (also known as Ultra HD) TV is the best option.
 These TVs have four times the resolution of Full HD model, which means you’ll get more detail from your favourite shows and a more cinematic experience.

 4K TVs also support High Dynamic Range (HDR) images, which improves contrast and brightness on supported content for a more vivid picture.

 Of course, to get the best out of a 4K TV, you’ll need some Ultra HD content to get stuck into.
 The good news is that the number of Ultra HD providers is increasing, including BBC iPlayer.

 HDR is available in a few different standards, and not all TVs support all of them; however, TVs typically support the widest-used HDR standards, so you shouldn’t have a problem viewing content.
 Check out our guide on how to watch 4K content for more information.

-While specs can tell you a lot about a TV, it’s worth seeing if you can see what year it is.
-TV manufacturers typically release new models every year but stores still often have stocks of the previous year’s televisions.
+While specs can tell you a lot about a TV, it’s worth finding out which year it was manufactured.
+Most brands release new TVs every year, but stores will have stock of the previous few years’ models.

 These older TVs tend to be cheaper as they won’t come with the very latest technology – so if it’s state-of-the-art viewing that you’re after, go for the most recent model you can.